justintimejlew/CyberPort/index.md

 layout: default
 ---

+Hello, my name is Justin!

+> It is the anglicized form of the Latin given name _Justinus_, a derivative of _Justus_, meaning "just", "fair", or "righteous".

-Hello and welcome to my portfolio!
-My name is Justin, which comes from the Greek word Justus where the English word for Justice is derived.
-In short, I strive to live up to the meaning of my name which led me to pursue a career in cybersecurity.
+In short, I strive to live up to the meaning of my name which led me to pursue a career in cybersecurity and this is my portfolio.

 ## Professional Statement